-Officials from almost all of the federal law enforcement agencies and law enforcement associations we spoke with-such as the DEA, Federal Bureau of Investigation, EOUSA, and Organized Crime Drug Enforcement Task Forces (OCDETF) strike forces-stated that classwide scheduling reduces incentives for criminal entities to create, manufacture, and traffic fentanyl-related substances to circumvent law enforcement.2 For example, officials from one DEA field division office stated that, because all fentanyl-related substances are Schedule I drugs under class-wide scheduling, criminal organizations have fewer incentives to attempt to evade prosecution by manufacturing these substances or making minor structural modifications to fentanyl to produce new analogues that are not individually scheduled.3 In addition, officials from two of the three law enforcement associations we interviewed likened drug control efforts prior to class-wide scheduling to a game of "whack-amole," in which DEA would individually schedule analogues but face the constant challenge of keeping up with new ones that emerged.
-DEA headquarters officials stated that, prior to class-wide scheduling, DEA was continually in a reactive position when trying to control these highly potent substances.
-According to these officials, individually scheduling a new analogue that emerged using a temporary order typically took over a year to complete and during that time, more new analogues would be reported.4 They noted that if class-wide scheduling expires, fentanylrelated substances would no longer be scheduled and criminal organizations would likely resume or increase production of these substances.5 According to other Department of Justice (DOJ) officials, because very small amounts of fentanyl-related substances can be lethal, this could lead to increases in overdose deaths.
+Officials from almost all of the federal law enforcement agencies and law enforcement associations we spoke with-such as the DEA, Federal Bureau of Investigation, EOUSA, and Organized Crime Drug Enforcement Task Forces (OCDETF) strike forces-stated that class-wide scheduling reduces incentives for criminal entities to create, manufacture, and traffic fentanyl-related substances to circumvent law enforcement.
+For example, officials from one DEA field division office stated that, because all fentanyl-related substances are Schedule I drugs under class-wide scheduling, criminal organizations have fewer incentives to attempt to evade prosecution by manufacturing these substances or making minor structural modifications to fentanyl to produce new

-1We spoke with federal public defenders and representatives from five criminal justice reform and civil rights organizations.
+&lt;sup>1We spoke with federal public defenders and representatives from five criminal justice reform and civil rights organizations.

-2We interviewed headquarters officials from the DEA, Federal Bureau of Investigation, and EOUSA and field officials in four DEA field division offices, four U.S. Attorney's offices, and four OCDTEF strike forces.
+&lt;sup>2We interviewed headquarters officials from the DEA, Federal Bureau of Investigation, and EOUSA and field officials in four DEA field division offices, four U.S. Attorney's offices, and four OCDTEF strike forces.
 We also interviewed representatives from three law enforcement associations.
 See appendix I for the offices, strike forces, and associations we interviewed and our selection methodology.